 As well as links to your website, phone numbers and QR codes, consider incorporating your Instagram or Twitter handles into your wrap design to boost your following.
 Remember to include a simple call to action alongside your social media handles to encourage people to engage and connect.

-Keen to learn more about vehicle wrapping and how it can help your business grow?
+Want to learn more about vehicle wrapping and how it can help your business grow?
 Download your free copy of The Ultimate Guide to Vehicle Wrapping here.